weaversa/cryptol-course/labs/LorumIpsum/LoremIpsum.md

 800-38F](https://csrc.nist.gov/publications/detail/sp/800-38f/final)
 "Recommendation for Block Cipher Modes of Operation: Methods for Key Wrapping".
-This algorithm takes a 128-bit KEK and 128-bit key and produces 192-bits of wrapped key.
+This algorithm takes a 128-bit KEK and 128-bit key and produces 192 bits of wrapped key.

 ## Example: